birds0416/Suni_android/README.md

 Ahyoung Oh

 ### Any Bugs or Feedback
-Please contact iianjun@naver.com OR hasung.jun@stonybrook.edu
+Please contact iianjun@naver.com OR hasung.jun@stonybrook.edu for ios Please contact birds8277@gmail.com for Android